 Posttraumatic stress disorder (PTSD) is a severe mental health condition that arises from an individual witnessing or having a profoundly traumatic experience or a series of traumatic events.
 These traumatic events can vary from sexual abuse and physical abuse to domestic violence and sexual assault.
 It is tough to cope with PTSD, which impacts not only the person but also all the people they are close to.

 Family life hurts when you have to watch someone struggle with chronic PTSD.
+Maintaining close Relationships with PTSD can seem difficult and draining.
 It is essential to understand their interpersonal stress and how you can help them overcome the effects of abuse.

 What is PTSD?